omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 ```

-A [byte array payload_bytes](https://github.com/omnilaboratory/obd/blob/master/omnicore/rpcpayload.go#L94-L114) defines the property ID and the amount to be paid:
+The [byte array payload_bytes](https://github.com/omnilaboratory/obd/blob/master/omnicore/rpcpayload.go#L94-L114) defines the property ID and the amount to be paid:

 ```go